viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-2.md

     - .eslintrc.js
 ```

-`provider.apiGateway.restApiId` and `provider.apiGateway.restApiRootResourceId`: references for the API and the resource path that should be parent of any resource paths created by this service, respectively.
+`provider.apiGateway.restApiId` and `provider.apiGateway.restApiRootResourceId`: references for
+the API and the resource path that should be a parent of any resource paths created by this
+service, respectively.
   We can look for it on the API in AWS Console like this:
 ../images/posts/hands-on-aws-agw-terraform-sls-framework-part-2/aws_api_gateway_id.png